trusona/trusona-server-sdk-dotnet/README.md

 }
 ```

+In some cases you may already know the user's identifier (i.e. in a multi-factor or step-up authentication scenario).
+This example shows how to issue a Trusonafication using the user's identifier.

 #### Creating an Essential Trusonafication, with the user's email

 A Relying Party that has a verified domain and uses the Trusona app will be able to trusonafy users based on their email address.